Jacksonville Divorce Attorney | Sacks & Sacks Law

 I’ve spent over 25 years handling divorce, child custody, child support, and alimony cases in Jacksonville.
 I treat every client like family — because at Sacks & Sacks, this is a family firm.
 My wife Melanie handles the bankruptcy side; I handle family law.
 When you call, you talk to me — not a junior associate, not a paralegal.

 Adam Sacks earned his J.D. from Western Michigan University Cooley Law School, where he received a Book Award for top academic performance.
 He served as an Assistant State Attorney in Seminole County before transitioning to private family law practice.
 He is a Florida Supreme Court Certified Family Mediator and a member of the Florida Bar (Bar #248370) since 2000.
+Verify his credentials on Martindale-Hubbell, Justia, and Avvo.
 He also holds a degree in psychology from the University of Massachusetts, giving him rare insight into the emotional dynamics of divorce and custody disputes.

 • 25+ years of family law experience in Duval County courts